ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 Flourishing is not permanent&mdash;you may have it now but can lose it later.
 Rather, it is an active condition (ἕξις) you have to maintain.
-As an engineer, I always think of it as a **steady-state**.
-A state brought by your system of actions, habits, and decisions.
+As an engineer, I always think of it as a **steady-state**: a state brought about by your system of actions, habits, and decisions.
 It reminds me of this graph from my control systems days: